 Did You Know?
 On any given day, more than 25,000 people will sprain their ankle.

 The term ‘sprain’ specifically refers to the ligaments of a joint being stretched.
 They can range in severity and are a very common occurrence.
 The ligaments on the outside of our ankles are particularly vulnerable, but sprains can also involve the ligaments that hold the 2 bones of the lower leg together, the tibia and fibula.
 That is known as a ‘High Ankle Sprain’.
 The inside ligaments can also be injured but that is much less common.
-Returning to play is a goal for athletes, but without proper treatment can lead to chronic sprains.
+Without proper treatment, this can lead to chronic sprains.

 “Recent research indicates that recovery is improved with manual physical therapy and an exercise program specifically designed for the individual’s injury.”